-"...their teachings are but rules taught by men.”Those who follow ecclesiastical organized religions are doing so for a myriad of reasons.
-Some are following to feel they are saved.
+Some may join to feel they are saved.
 They may want to escape responsibility for their past behavior.
 Others may want to feel saved so they can continue to live in a self-centered manner without guilt.

-Meanwhile, Jesus, Isaiah, Moses and God's representatives had a different purpose.
+Meanwhile, Jesus, Isaiah, Moses, and all of God's representatives have had a different purpose.
 They didn't seek authority.
 They were given authority by God.
 They were devoted to teaching us to come to know, love and serve the Supreme Being.
 This is why Jesus said the most important guideline (also taught by Moses) is:

 " 'Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.
-(Matt.
-22:37-38)
+(Matthew 22:37-38)